mvarendorff/random-alarm/README.md

+# This project is archived

+While I had a usecase for this app years ago, I don't anymore and as you can see, it's way outdated after 2 years without attention.
+For some it might still serve as inspiration but at this point, this is so outdated that I'd have to rebuild it from the ground up which I don't have the time for.

 # Random Alarm

 An alarm app that lets you configure a list of sounds or music to wake you up with a random one each morning!